yoe/fosdemvideo/README.md

 Check the rooms at https://fosdem.org/2014/schedule/rooms/ and https://fit.fosdem.org/wiki/Fosdem2014Devrooms

 open questions / random stati
 ----
 * how many cameras with tripods ordered? any backups?
   19 cameras have been ordered, all come with tripods.
-I had been planning to borrow three from IRILL (for one we'd have to use a D-I box), but apparently there's been a bit of a mixup.
-  - TODO: perhaps borrow three from CCC?
  * do they come with firewire cables?
    - No idea.
 Probably not all of them.
-* 45 laptops ordered. hopefully with firewire... small or big firewire?
-  - small
 * wheezy + which dvswitch version?
   - debconf + bugfix for manual fade state machine failure?
   - which version / branch is that?
     It's in [git](http://anonscm.debian.org/gitweb/?p=dvswitch/dvswitch.git;a=commit;h=75dda59bd2a74ffe842154a0f2d7a1d0c94fea00)
-* we need 100 power sockets for setup, status?
 * we need room cheat sheets, best written in asciidoca
  * include: if speakers insist not to be recorded, dont
 * penta integration - whats the status?